Piotrekol/StreamCompanion/docs/docs/development/SC/api.md

 ### `outputPatterns`

-WebSocket stream of output patterns, with can be changed at any point by sending message with serialized JArray, containing case sensitive output pattern names
+WebSocket stream of output patterns, which can be changed at any point by sending message with serialized JArray, containing case sensitive output pattern names

 This works in same manner as [tokens](#tokens) endpoint.
 Same code can be reused by replacing endpoint with `ws://localhost:20727/outputPatterns` and provide output pattern names instead of token names.